sanjibsinha/php-spl-book-chapter-six/README.md

-# PHP-SPL-BOOK-Chapter-Five
+# PHP-SPL-BOOK-Chapter-Six

 I've started writing a book on Standard PHP Library.
-This code snippet includes everything I've used in chapter five.
+This code snippet includes everything I've used in chapter six.

 - [You'll get the book](https://leanpub.com/php8standardlibrary)